mIRC-Scripters/mirckb/docs/source/commands/bwrite.rst

 .. code:: text

     //var %b a $chr(32) b | var %a % $+ b | bwrite -c test 0 -1 %a | loadbuf -a test
     displays "a  b"
     because the first token in %a is a variable (%b).
 Adding the -t switch  would have instead written the literal string "%b".

 Compatibility
 -------------

-Added: mIRC v5.3 (04 Jan 1998)
+.. compatibility:: 5.3

 See also
 --------